rolandort/log2graylog/README.md

 - Java 17 or higher
 - Maven 3.6 or higher
-- A running Graylog server with a GELF HTTP input configured
+- A running Graylog server with a GELF HTTP input configured (see https://github.com/Graylog2/graylog-project)

 ### Building from Source